-Although formal negotiations for the UK to leave the European Union have begun, and we are due to leave the EU in March 2019, there is no clear information on how this change of status will affect businesses.
+Although formal negotiations for the UK to leave the European Union have been in place for several months , and we are finally leave the EU iat the end of the transition period on 31st December 2020, there is still no clear information on how this change of status will affect businesses.
 So, if you have long term relationships with suppliers, buyers, agents or consultants and if those relationships involve EU citizens or trading with other countries in the EU, how do you plan for Brexit?

 Part of the answer is a Brexit clause in your long term contracts.
 This especially applies to businesses with buyers, agents or distributors in Europe and to those who act as agents or distributors in the UK for suppliers based in the EU.
 Ryan Air have famously added one to theirs – for these very reasons.

 Our Brexit clauses document, A248, has 12 different examples of Brexit clauses to cater for a range of possibilities.

 And you can view our solicitor’s webinar on youtube: ‘Is your business ready for Brexit?’

 Risks of Brexit